hamiltop/rethinkdb-elixir/README.md

 If you are coming here from elixir-rethinkdb, welcome!
 If you were expecting `Exrethinkdb` you are in the right place.
 We decided to change the name to just `RethinkDB` and the repo to `rethinkdb-elixir`.
 Sorry if it has caused confusion.
 Better now in the early stages than later!

+I just set up a channel on the Elixir slack, so if you are on there join #rethinkdb.

 ###Recent changes

 ####0.2.0